AlkaSaliss/Back2Back_Project/README.md

 We chose in our launch.java to compare the library on a decision tree for a regression problem.
 The dataset used has been generated randomly for the purpose of the application and doesn't really make any sense.
 We wanted a dataset with a continuous target and with continuous and categorical features.

-Besides, our application also handle classification problem, we could apply a decision tree or a random forest on the iris dataset (located in data/iris.csv).
+Besides, our application also handle classification problem, we can also apply a decision tree or a random forest on the iris dataset (located in data/iris.csv).